SoheilRezaei/usePopcorn/README.md

-# A clone of the netlify usepopcorn website (Front-end only so far)
+# IMBD API Movie website

 This project is an excercise project, to practice writing react hooks and to try and recreate a website from the view.
+The original website is https://usepopcorn.netlify.app/ The website has a search function that looks up the movie and returns the imdb score and different information about the movie.
+You can add this movie to your watched list and give it a rating.
+The movie will then show up on the list of your watched movies and show your and imdb's rating and the movie's length in that list.

 ## Available Scripts